 Flevy Management Insights Case Study

-Customer Retention Enhancement in Aerospace
+Case Study: Customer Retention Enhancement in Aerospace

 David Tang | Customer Retention

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Customer Retention to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The organization faced declining customer retention rates despite offering premium aerospace components, indicating issues with customer satisfaction and value perception.
 By implementing AI-driven customer service tools and a personalized loyalty program, the company improved its Net Promoter Score by 15 points and reduced churn by 8%, highlighting the effectiveness of a tailored, data-driven approach to customer engagement.